Skip to main content

 Rensselaer Polytechnic Institute: America's Oldest Tech University

 Rensselaer Polytechnic Institute, founded in Troy in 1824, is America's oldest technological research university.
 RPI has continuously expanded its campus over two centuries, creating construction opportunities from the 19th century to the present day.
-Campus construction has employed generations of Troy workers, from the original buildings of the 1820s through today's advanced research facilities.
+Campus construction has employed generations of Troy workers, from the original buildings of the 1820s through today's cutting-edge research facilities.

 The university's growth has accelerated in recent decades.
 The Experimental Media and Performing Arts Center (EMPAC), completed in 2008, is an architectural landmark that required sophisticated construction techniques.
 The Center for Biotechnology and Interdisciplinary Studies brought modern laboratory construction to the campus.
 Student housing, athletic facilities, and infrastructure improvements have created steady construction employment.